The Sabarmati Report: Production

-The project was announced on January 2024 by Shobha Kapoor and Ekta Kapoor, under the banner of Balaji Motion Pictures, Vipin Agnihotri Films and Vikir Films Production, which is stated to be a based on a true event story and an Crime Thriller film starring Vikrant Massey as lead actor, who was known for in his previous venture and a critically acclaimed film 12th Fail (2023), and the film is being directed by Ranjan Chandel.
+The project was announced in January 2024 by Shobha Kapoor and Ekta Kapoor, under the banner of Balaji Motion Pictures and Vikir Films Production, which is stated to be a based on a true event story and a crime-thriller film starring Vikrant Massey as lead actor, who was known for in his previous venture and a critically acclaimed film 12th Fail (2023), and the film is being directed by Ranjan Chandel.
 Raashii Khanna was announced as a female lead, it marks her second collaboration with Massey before her yet to release film Talaakhon Mein Ek, and it is her third Hindi film after Madras Cafe (2013) and Yodha (2024).
 Riddhi Dogra was announced for another lead role in the film.
 Then it was revealed by the makers that the film was based on Godhra train burning incident which was happened on 27 February 2002.
 The makers announced the cast and crew and story of the film by a video announcement with a release date.
-Later actress Barkha Singh joined for a secured role, later it was confirmed for an Cameo appearance to star cast opposite as Vikrant's love interest.
-On April 2024, it was faced censor issues by the CBFC, and advised to reshot few scenes from the film.
-On July 2024, Ranjan Chandel (maker of the film) opt outed the film, due to the changes on the storyline, and said he doesn't need any credit with the film.
+Later actress Barkha Singh joined for a secured role, later it was confirmed for a cameo appearance to star cast opposite as Vikrant's love interest.
+In April 2024, it was faced censor issues by the CBFC, and advised to reshot few scenes from the film.
+In July 2024, Ranjan Chandel (maker of the film) opt outed the film, due to the changes on the storyline, and said he doesn't need any credit with the film.
 Later in August 2024, Chandel was replaced by television writer and actor Dheeraj Sarna, with the changed storyline and plot.

 Principal photography commenced in December 2023 and wrapped by mid-March.